Please help us by making a tax-deductible donation

 • Spring 2009 California Western School of Law Entertainment & Sports Law Symposium: "Social Media & the Law"

 With a focus on citizen creators and nonprofits, Art has provided legal advice regarding limiting the potential liability of interactive websites which utilize extensive user generated or aggregated content, the use of Creative Commons licenses, and proprietary and open source software licenses.
-Art also has succeeded as lead counsel in defeating an effort by MGM to have UCAN remove content parodying its logo.

 Art has made numerous appearances in the local, national, and international media regarding consumer communications, technology, and intellectual property related legal issues.

 Art is a tech geek at heart, and has participated in open source projects such as the content management system Drupal, as well as designing databases and heavily trafficked user-generated content driven websites.
-Mr. Neill is also an musician, and plays the trumpet, guitar, piano, and sings.
+Mr. Neill is also a musician, and plays the trumpet, guitar, piano, and sings.

 Additional Biography and Interviews